dmpstats/Fetch_and_Merge_Acceleration_to_Locations/README.md

 > **Note**
 >
-> This App is a workaround for the current restriction on MoveApps to
+> The creation of this App was prompted by a current limitation in
-> initiate workflows from only one of either location or non-location
+> MoveApps, which allows Workflows to be initiated from either location
+> or non-location data but not both simultaneously.
+MoveApps has plans
-> data.
-MoveApps has plans to relax this restriction in the future
+> to ease this restriction in the future, such as enabling multiple data
-> (e.g. multiple data inputs on Apps), so this App may eventually become
+> inputs on Apps.
+Consequently, it is possible that this App may become
-> deprecated.
+> obsolete in the future.

 </div>